BobbyDusk/sketchy-boo/README.md

 ## TODO

+	- Add levels editing to crush blacks and/or crush whites
 	- completely redraw crop box by dragging anywhere in the image
 	- mask using path
 	- add hover tooltips using <div title="...">